Sly Cooper and the Thievius Raccoonus: Reception

 Sly Cooper and the Thievius Raccoonus received "generally favorable" reviews, according to review aggregator Metacritic.
 Most reviewers praised the unique look of the game.
 GameSpot noted that "The game has a fantastic sense of style to its design that is reflected in everything from the animation to the unique use of the peaking fad, cel-shaded polygons."
 Many reviews also appreciated the ease of learning the controls and gameplay; IGN stated that "Sly is incredibly responsive, and though his size seems a little large at times due to his long arms and legs and the cane he carries, skillfully jumping and hitting enemies with precision is a quick study."
 Several reviewers appreciated the fluidity of the game between actual play, cutscenes, and other features.
 The game was also praised for being a game that was accessible to both adults and children.

-A common detraction of the game was its length; as commented by GameSpot's review, "The main problem is that just as you're getting into a groove and really enjoying the variety seen throughout the different levels, the game ends."
-The length was defended by Sucker Punch's developers; Brian Flemming noted that there was additional content to be unlocked at several levels, including "for each [Master Sprint] you complete, you get bonus commentary from the designers, artists, and programmers here at Sucker Punch, something that people have reacted to really positively."
+A common detraction of the game was its length; as commented by GameSpots review, "The main problem is that just as you're getting into a groove and really enjoying the variety seen throughout the different levels, the game ends."
+The length was defended by Sucker Punch Productions's developers; Brian Flemming noted that there was additional content to be unlocked at several levels, including "for each [Master Sprint] you complete, you get bonus commentary from the designers, artists, and programmers here at Sucker Punch, something that people have reacted to really positively."
 However, 1Up.com actually liked the game's length and wrote "The extra stuff really helps stretch things out, though, and if you're anything like me, you'll happily sit for another 10 hours to do so."
 The game was also cited as being too easy, with GameSpot stating that "The game's relative ease combined with a very short length prevents Sly Cooper from becoming the next big platformer.
 But it's great while it lasts."
 However, Official U.S. PlayStation Magazine noted that in regards to the difficulty "There's a pleasant old-school feel to Thievius Raccoonus; the enemies are merciless but a bit stupid, and the platforming challenges come on strong and ramp up steadily in difficulty as the levels go by."
 Reviewers also noted some framerate slowdowns in latter levels of the game, as well as some camera control issues.